weimingtom/onscripter-libretro_fork/README.md

 * Don't make the folder too long path name, it will fail to be compiled.
 * Execute ndk-build to compile it.
 * Change the so file name in folder libs.
-* Changing APP_ABI to 'all' or multiple values should cause ndk-build too many warnings, so I use one target per time build
+* Changing APP_ABI to 'all' or multiple values will causes ndk-build too many warnings, so I use one target in APP_ABI per time I build it.

 ## Debugging onsyuri_libretro.so on Android
 * BUG: android couldn't load core (fixed)